 6) n.a. = Sexual and Gender Diversity benchmark data is not available.; x = insufficient data to report (six or more total responses required).

-indicates an increase of representation compared to the prior year
+[♦] indicates an increase of representation compared to the prior year indicates a decrease of representation compared to the prior year

 [→] indicates the representation remained the same to the prior year